aiven/devportal/CONTRIBUTING.rst

     - Lists and tables - for reference/options

 - Highlight information by using the following elements:
-    - Tips - for interesting facts about parts of your content/alternative ways of doing something, and shortcuts
+    - Tip - for interesting facts about parts of your content/alternative ways of doing something, and shortcuts
-    - Warnings - for important facts readers need to know before proceeding
+    - Important - for important facts readers need to know before proceeding
     - Info - for any extra information (this may be skipped)

 - Add good links (internal and external) - properly formatted, to reputable sources of information.